 However, these problems are not that easy to solve.
 It takes a lot of planning and contemplation before making a move since each move has its consequences.

-For example, players take a while before moving a chess piece or dropping a particular card in rummy and in that moment they examine all possible outcomes of their action.
+For example, players take a while before moving a chess piece or dropping a particular card in rummy, and at that moment they examine all possible outcomes of their action.